B-Grade Nerite Snails - Assorted Species, Colors, and Patterns!

 Nerite Snails are widely believed to be the best snail in the aquarium hobby for eating algae.
 They are totally safe with any fish, shrimp, or plants, and are completely peaceful.
 Nerite Snails require salt water to reproduce, so they will never overpopulate your aquarium (as some freshwater snails are known to do).

-1. Tiger Nerite Snails, whose shells are a lovely dark amber color with small black markings that form encircling stripes.
+- 1 Tiger Nerite (Neritina semiconica): a dark amber color with small black markings

 - 1 Black Racer Nerite (Neritina pulligera): gleaming ebony shell